 The life-walk of Paul illustrates his relationship to his Lord, Jesus Christ.
-As he traveled from place to place, the pain and triumph of Calvary was evident.
-Initial prideful, bitter hatred of all who followed Jesus of Nazareth, was exchanged – replaced, with such a deep love of his Master, as reflected in his penmanship:- He expressed the true, magnificent depths to which God’s love, in Christ ascends.
-Love – suffers long and is kind; it isn’t arrogant.
+As he travelled from place to place, the pain and triumph of Calvary was evident.
+Initial prideful, bitter hatred of all who followed Jesus of Nazareth, was exchanged – replaced, with such a deep love of his Master, as reflected in his penmanship.
+He expressed the true, magnificent depths to which God’s love, in Christ, ascends.
+Love suffers long and is kind.
+It isn’t arrogant.
 It is gentle; seemly; forgiving; gracious.
 What a testimony of a changed life – what a celebration of Calvary’s victory.

-But Paul’s life-walk exemplified another aspect of the cross:– Christ living in him.
-He realized the insidious grip that satan, the great adversary of Christ had on this world’s darkness.
-Paul recognized the shroud of darkness that curtained across the minds of men… preventing the light of the glorious gospel of truth shining down on a needy race.
+But Paul’s life-walk exemplified another aspect of the cross: Christ living in him.
+He realized the insidious grip that Satan, the great adversary of Christ had on this world’s darkness.
+Paul recognised the shroud of darkness that curtained across the minds of men… preventing the light of the glorious gospel of truth shining down on a needy race.

-Paul demonstrated in brilliant technicolor and stroboscopic lighting how to live.
+Paul demonstrated in brilliant technicolour and stroboscopic lighting how to live.
 Paul displayed through his life what our relationship to the Lord really should be.
 All Paul’s own self-designed programs and plans were discarded entirely.
-All Paul’s own scheming and strategies were scrapped and jettisoned – Paul depended to the last breath of his battered life, on Christ and Christ alone.
+All Paul’s own scheming and strategies were scrapped and jettisoned.
+Paul depended to the last breath of his battered life, on Christ and Christ alone.

 Never miss a post